Lensii/terms-and-conditions/README.md

 # terms-and-conditions

-Lensii does not yet have a legal department, so this won't be written in lawyer-talk.

 - No hate speech, including but not limited to: Racism, homophobia, etc
 - You may not create posts depicting extreme violence/gore
 - No nudity, partial or otherwise, is permitted